RodFireProductions/DeadInsideArtist.Art/README.md

 <hr>

 <p align="center">
-  This site has gone through mutliple iterations over a few years as I slowly learned more and more about web development.
+  This site has gone through multiple iterations over a few years as I slowly learned more and more about web development.
 </p>
 <p align="center">
   I thought it would be fun to go through the timeline (I don't know the dates, just the order).